-If you are studying weather and climate, or just enjoy cloud watching, you may appreciate this free cloud chart available as a 2-page color (.pdf) download from NOAA.
+If you are studying weather and climate, or just enjoy cloud watching, you may appreciate this free cloud chart available as a 2-page color download at NOAA.gov.

-On the first side is a sky-watcher’s identification chart showing examples of the high, middle and low clouds, the various types of clouds per per cloud base (cirrus, cirrostratus, and cirrocumulus), and their weather symbols.
-Also shown are mammatus, wall, shelf and wave clouds, along with a tornado.
+On the first side is a sky-watcher’s identification chart showing examples of the high, middle, and low clouds, the various types of clouds per cloud base (cirrus, cirrostratus, and cirrocumulus), and their weather symbols.
+Also shown are mammatus, wall, shelf, and wave clouds, along with a tornado.

 Ready to start identifying?
-Try your hand at this cloud identification quiz.
+Try your hand at this cloud identification quiz at Globe.gov.

 The Weather Book by Michael Oard

 Written by a meteorologist, this beautifully illustrated hardback book covers the causes of weather, world climates, how to read a weather map, the jet stream, clouds, warm and cold fronts, thunderstorms, lightning, tornadoes, hurricanes, winter storms, and climates of the past and future.
 Read our full review where you’ll also find a link for a free study guide from the publisher.